yuyhong23/python-challenge/README.md

 ## Introduction

 The goal of this assignment is to use Python concepts and newly developed Python scripting skills in real-world situations.
-There two parts to this assignment: PyBank and PyPoll.
+There are two parts to this assignment: PyBank and PyPoll.

 ## Technologies